nlina-0/API-Webserver-2024/README.md

 An object relational mapper (ORM) for Python.
 It provides access and management to the PostgreSQL database using Python rather than SQL.

 ### Marshmallow
-Marshmallow serialises or deserialises data between …
+Marshmallow serialises and deserialises data.
+Also, automatically generates fields for a schema.
 <br></br>

 ***